 The tools you will need to change brake pads and rotors are easy to come by.
-Most times, the level of damage of the brake parts will determine which tools are essential.
+Most times, the level of damage to the brake parts will determine which tools are essential.
 Typically, these are tools that you’ll necessarily need to change brake pads and rotors of your car:

 - Safety Glasses

 - Protective Gloves

 There are times when you decide to go a DIY way to succeed in a brake replacement procedure.
 When you have the necessary tools, replacing your car’s brake pads or rotors yourself becomes a lot easier, quicker, and hitch-free.

 With the right tools, you can change the pads and rotors in no time.
 Replacing the brake parts yourself also helps you cut down on your spending and save you huge labor costs that would have gone to the mechanic.